vippsas/vipps-epayment-api/docs/api/Payment-Modification.md

 ## Modification Actions

 All modification actions are asynchronous.
 If the payment action is possible according to business rules a `202 Accepted` response will be issued to the API request.
 The result of the modification will then be posted over the [Notifications Service](./How-to-setup-Notification-Webhooks.md).
-This result will also be available on the [Events]() API endpoint once processed.
+This result will also be available on the [Events](../TODO.md) API endpoint, once processed.

 ### Cancel

-If you no longer wish to initiate settlement of the remaining funds on a payment then you should [Cancel]() the payment.
+If you no longer wish to initiate settlement of the remaining funds on a payment then you should [Cancel][cancel-payment-endpoint] the payment.
 Cancelling a payment provides a good user experience and synchronises the users bank statement and Vipps payment overview with their expectations from a merchant.

 A payment can be cancelled via the api at any point until the payment is fully captured.
 A cancellation will release any remaining authorised funds on the customers bank account.
 This cancellation by the merchant via the api will result in `TERMINATED` state of the payment.